Lisbon. A Sunday afternoon like so many. The routine of it is what made the meeting with the drunk sea captain so surprising.

 But then I felt that feeling.
 That feeling I have been carrying around forever, it seemed.

-I asked in a quiet voice: “What about the ‘me’ inside that is all alone with no one to talk to–so lonely?”
+I asked in a quiet voice: “What about the ‘me’ inside that is all alone with no one to talk to, with noone to understand me — so lonely?”

 He answered: “That is Unity, or God, if you prefer.
-It is One and nothing else and that is a true feeling–one with itself.
-It has no one, but has desire and longing; hence the dance and push to the condition we now enjoy: Diversity!”
+It is One and nothing else and that is a true feeling — one with itself.
+It has no one, and has a burning desire and longing for reflection and communication.
+I longs for something other than him/her self.
+Hence the dance and push to the condition we now enjoy: Diversity!”

 I was at home with that in me which was completely alone.

-I became fully aware that the alone part of myself was also that part of himself that was alone.
+I became fully aware that the alone part of myself was also that alone part of himself.

-I saw myself as both alone and complete in and of myself and yet also complete only in the joy of relationship.
+I saw myself as both alone, complete in and of myself, and yet at the very same moment, only complete in the joy of communion, of loving relationship.

-I understood in a flash how one condition was beyond space and time and one condition was performed in space and time and yet both conditions were who I am!
+I understood in a flash how the one condition of my aloneness was beyond space and time and the other condition, of diversity, was performed in space and time, and both conditions were who I am!

 In this way, I was enlightened.